The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 1. Never overcap on Ninki, our resource gauge.
 Always use Bhavacakra to burn Ninki before hitting this point, even if it’s before Trick Attack.
 2. Overcapping Huton loses time on your Huton timer, which will force the player to potentially use Armor Crush more than they need to.
 Since Armor Crush does less than Aeolian Edge, overcapping is potential damage loss.
 3. Don’t overcap on Mudra stacks.
-Stacking to 2 Mudra stacks is potential Raiton loss, which is a damage loss.
+Stacking to two mudra stacks is potential Raiton loss, which is a damage loss.
-4. Don’t overcap on Raiju Ready stacks, as our maximum is 3.
+4. Don’t overcap on Raiju Ready stacks, as our maximum is three.

 ### Boss Disengagement